April 29, 2025

 Ok so, how does it work?
 Magic?
 Not exactly.

 Most noise reduction tools like Audacity or Adobe Audition apply adaptive filters or subtract sound, which leaves your voice sounding tinny or dampened.
+These approaches often fail to make video audio clearer and can sometimes worsen the overall quality.

 Studio Sound regenerates the speech part of an audio recording and gets rid of noise and echoes in the room.
 It also adds equalization (EQ) and compression to make your voice sound better and produce high quality audio for your video.
+This approach is more effective than traditional methods to fix low quality audio from video.

 “Everyone has a different workflow,” Tiff says, but generally you start by organizing and assembling, “and then you can finesse the timing a little bit, add music and add flourish.”
 Here are five steps for editing sound in your video.